Berny23/LD-ToyPad-Emulator/README.md

    ```

    If this command fails please see [Cannot pull image](#cannot-pull-image).

-   If you have any issues using podman, you can try and use docker instead, see [Podman build issue](#podman-doesnt-build-image).

-   Especially on the RPi Zero the build can take a very long time (20+ minutes).
-If pulling the base images succeeds and the build proceeds to higher stages (i.e. RUN npm install) you probably just need to be patient!

 6. Once the container is successfully build run start the container: